SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 At a high level, Tari script works as follows:

-* A commitment to the spending script is recorded in the transaction UTXO.
+* The spending script is recorded in the transaction UTXO.
 * UTXOs also define a new, _offset public key_.
 * After the script is executed, the execution stack must contain exactly one value that will be interpreted as a public key.
-  One can prove ownership of a UTXO by demonstrating knowledge of both the commitment blinding factor, _and_ the script key.
+  One can prove ownership of a UTXO by demonstrating knowledge of both the commitment _blinding factor_, _and_ the _script key_.
-* The script key signs the script input data.
+* The _script key_ signs the script input data.
-* The offset and script keys are used in conjunction to create a _script offset_, which used in the consensus balance to prevent a number of attacks.
+* The _script offset keys_ and _script keys_ are used in conjunction to create a _script offset_, which used in the consensus balance to prevent a number of attacks.

 ### UTXO data commitments

-The script, as well as other UTXO metadata, such as the output features are committed to in the range proof.
-As we will describe later, the notion of a script offset is introduced to prevent cut-through and forces the preservation of these commitments until they are recorded into the blockchain.
+The script, as well as other UTXO metadata, such as the output features are signed for with the _script offset key_ to prevent malleability.
+As we will describe later, the notion of a _script offset_ is introduced to prevent cut-through and forces the preservation of these commitments until they are recorded into the blockchain.

-There are several changes to the protocol data structures that must be made to allow this scheme to work.
+There are two changes to the protocol data structures that must be made to allow this scheme to work.

 The first is a relatively minor adjustment to the transaction output definition.
 The second is the inclusion of script input data and an additional public key in the transaction input field.
-Third is the way we calculate and validate the range proof.

 ### Transaction output changes